-The effect of positive culture for change is far-reaching.
+The effect of positive culture on change is far-reaching.
 Today’s employee is far more likely to choose to stay loyal to an organization that reflects their personal values and where they feel they’re contributing to the bigger picture.

 And your company’s culture will affect customer experience as well.
 When a customer is met with a consistent experience, they’re far more likely to trust that business.